Metoecus paradoxus: Biology and lifecycle

+Chemical mechanisms

+Parasites employ various mechanisms, including chemical mimicry and chemical camouflage, to mimic the host colony's odor.
+When the M. paradoxus beetle penetrates the V. vulgaris host, it is vital that it avoids being detected.
+The same goes for all parasitic social insect species.
+These beetles seem to avoid being detected by mimicking the cuticular hydrocarbon profile of their host, the common wasp.
+A study found that M. paradoxus shares around 91.1% of compounds with V. vulgaris.

 Pop culture

-In 2020, American rapper Megan Thee Stallion created an Instagram post featuring a video of her and a female friend talking about a beetle with large antennae in Megan's house.
-Megan's friend asks what the bug is, and Megan responds with, "Uh, bitch, it's a eyelash bug," and the two laugh.
-Megan then says the bug's eyelashes are "on fleek" and says that "[It] just got [its] eyelashes done, at the club."
-The bug then begins to fly, Megan and her friend scream, and the video stops.
+In 2020, American rapper Megan Thee Stallion created an Instagram post featuring a video in which Megan's friend asks what a bug on the wall is.
+Megan responds with, "bitch, an eyelash bug [sic]," and the two laugh.
+Megan then calls the bug's eyelashes (which are its antennae) "on fleek" and adds that it "just got [its] eyelashes done at the club."
+The bug then begins to fly, causing Megan and her friend to panic, and the video stops.

+The video has since gone viral and has become an internet meme.

 A second recording shows comments of people reacting to it and identifying it as M. paradoxus as Megan's friend shows her images of it, to which Megan replies, "Bitch, that is her.
 Look at them damn lashes!
 That is crazy."
-The first video has since gone viral and has become an internet meme.

-However, the bug in the video resembles a male Pterotus obscuripennis, of the firefly family, more.
+However, the bug in the video appears to be a male Pterotus obscuripennis, of the firefly family.